 NOTICE: If the indoor temperature is above or below this range, run the system to bring the temperature down or run the electric heat/furnace to bring the temperature within this range.

-2. Note the Outdoor Dry Bulb Temperature, ODDB° = °F [°C].
-Unit charging is recommended when the outdoor ambient temperature is 55°F [12.8°C] dry bulb and above
+Note the Outdoor Dry Bulb Temperature, ODDB° = °F [°C].
+Unit charging is recommended under the following outdoor conditions ONLY:

+Cooling Mode ONLY: 55°F [12.8°C] outdoor dry bulb and above